CiscoDevNet/libinfracheck/README.md

 **Description**: This project demonstrates using network infrastructure as part of a healthcheck for an application.
 The implementation here is a a Java library that can check the health of infrastructure using APIC-EM Path Trace.

+This project is also an example of "infrastructure intent".
+That is, the business requirement of application reliability can be assessed, in part, through APIC-EM or DNA Center controllers' information about network devices and routes.
+This project can be extended and tailored to meet additional business requirements and interact with other systems to contribute to a perspective on overall system health.

 ## Dependencies

 * Java 1.6+